-Interrupted maps attempt a compromise, cutting the terrestrial surface along some arbitrarily chosen lines and projecting each section, or lobe (or gore, in case interruptions repeat periodically along related lines like meridians), separately with lower stretching.
-Commonly lobe boundaries are designed to fall upon less important (for the map's purpose) areas, like oceans.
+Interrupted maps seek a compromise, cutting the terrestrial surface along some arbitrarily chosen lines, then projecting each section, or lobe (or gore, in case interruptions repeat periodically along related lines like meridians), separately with lower overall deformation.
+Often lobe boundaries are designed to fall on less important (regarding the map's purpose) areas, like oceans.

 Interrupted projections were used by Martin Waldseemüller (1507, 12 gores), Henricus Glareanus (1527, 12 gores) and Leonardo da Vinci (ca. 1514, 8 gores), among others.
 Another early example was a variation of Werner's projection by Mercator (1538).
 Some modern designs, like the HEALPix projection, were explicitly created with interruption in mind.